Last updated on November 23rd, 2023 at 12:34 am

 Greece Travel Tips And Things to know before visiting Greece about Culture

-Greece is actually a one interesting country.
-The tales and myths about the Greek god and goddesses might be one of the most well known thing about it, but the people’s hospitality and scenic views and places is also Greece’s strong points.
+Greece is actually one interesting country.
+The tales and myths about the Greek god and goddesses might be one of the most well-known thing about it, but the people’s hospitality and scenic views and places is also Greece’s strong points.

 Close to 98 percent of the people are Orthodox Christians, just over 1 percent are Muslims, and there are small numbers of Jews, Seventh Day Adventists, Roman Catholics, and members of Protestant denominations.